Skip directly to Accessibility Notice

 3. Business development companies (BDCs)

 FRNs have coupons that are based on a short-term base rate such as the London Interbank Offered Rate (Libor) or Secured Overnight Funding Rate (SOFR), which reflect short-term funding costs, and an additional fixed spread that reflects the credit risk of the issuer.
+In the current “higher for longer” environment, investment grade corporate floating rate notes may continue to offer an attractive combination of enhanced yields and safety.
 The floating rate nature of FRNs means they have low or negative correlation to rate-sensitive fixed income asset classes, such as Treasuries or fixed coupon investment grade bonds.
 This may allow FRNs to fulfill two primary roles that fixed income can have within a balanced portfolio: income and diversification.
 Further, this is achieved without adding significant credit risk since the bonds carry investment grade ratings.
 This contrasts with leveraged loans, another floating rate asset class, which provide higher yields but with much higher credit risk.

 We believe CLOs are a better way to access leveraged loans.
 A CLO is a portfolio of predominantly senior secured bank loans (aka leveraged loans) that is securitized and actively managed.
-Over the long term, CLOs tranches have historically performed well relative to other corporate debt categories, including leveraged loans, high yield bonds and investment grade bonds, and have significantly outperformed at lower rating tiers.
-CLOs are structured to help mitigate risk, through the strength of their underlying collateral as well as built-in traits such as coverage tests to correct collateral deterioration.
-This has historically helped them experience significantly lower levels of principal loss when compared with corporate debt and other securitized products.
-This has resulted in a track record of strong risk-adjusted returns versus other fixed income asset classes, particularly among investment grade rated CLO tranches.
+CLOs are not just a hedge against rising rates.
+They also have historically provided higher levels of income for a lower level of risk – making a clear case for a strategic allocation.
+Over the long term, CLOs tranches have historically performed well relative to other corporate debt categories, including leveraged loans, high yield bonds and investment grade bonds.
+The ability to capture attractive opportunities throughout the CLO rating spectrum can provide attractive income and total return opportunities in different market environments.
+CLOs are structured to help mitigate risk, through the strength of their underlying collateral, active management, as well as built-in protections such as subordination coverage tests to correct collateral deterioration.
+This has historically helped investment grade rated CLOs experience significantly lower levels of principal loss when compared with corporate debt and other securitized products.

-BDCs are another alternative high income source investors should consider when looking to enhance yield in their portfolio while still being mindful of rate sensitivity.
-BDCs generate income by lending to, and investing in, middle market companies in a variety of ways including equity, debt and hybrid financial instruments.
-In short, BDCs provide capital to small businesses, and in turn, give investors access to the growth and income potential of private companies that are generally exclusive and difficult to access.
+BDCs are another alternative high income source investors should consider when looking to enhance yield in their portfolio by tapping into private credit, which can otherwise be hard to access.
+BDCs generate income by lending to, and investing in, middle market companies.
+BDCs provide capital to small businesses, and in turn, give investors access the high income potential of middle market loans that are generally exclusive and difficult to access.
+While not without risk, BDCs have historically offered yields well above other high yielding asset classes.

 Investment Grade Bonds Are Attractive…If You Know Where to Look